AdyKalra/TestingToolsviaTestPyramid/NFR.md

 * Perfomatic - The Mozilla graph server is used to understand how multiple performance metrics change over time.
 It is a web application for creating graphs of performance test results for a user-configurable combination of branch, operating system and machine.https://wiki.mozilla.org/Perfomatic

+* Go Grid Router (aka Ggr) is a lightweight active load balancer used to create scalable and highly-available Selenium clusters. https://github.com/aandryashin/ggr

 ### Security
 * NetCraft - Web Application Security Testing.
 Netcraft’s Web Application Testing service is an internet security audit, performed by experienced security professionals.
 A key feature of the service, and one which cannot be covered by relying solely on automated testing, is application testing.https://www.netcraft.com/security-testing/web-application/